isaiahsimeone/SimsRustBot/README.md

     of that media to determine a timestamp, if we also collect the time on their machine at the time of upload, we can determine what position they were on the map when recording/capping.
 So, we can plot it on the web map
 - Battlemetrics

+- ### Dockerise the project.
+Probably first need a way to allow configuration without access to the config json files.
+Maybe spawn a second flask server, in a different thread that can take care of that.
+It can run the whole time(?) and proably be responsible for initiating server switching.
+Maybe we could spawn this web server as part of the config manager service

 ## Need to:
 - Modify BUS to allow a caller to await a response
 - Put config and database on the BUS